datastax-training/killrvideo-sample-schema/README.md

  - Comments on each video
  - Lookup of all comments made a particular user
  - Playback tracking per video with the intent of resuming video where they left it.

+For the extended schema, we also support:

+ - Display video with related movie metadata
+ - Lookup of movie trailer videos by title and year
+ - Lookup of movie trailer videos by actor
+ - Lookup of movie trailer videos by director
+ - Lookup of movie trailer videos by genre